fairhopeweb/jstorrent/README.md

 ====
 Most people would usually install by the Chrome Web Store ([https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb](link)) but you can install from source too.
-* Click the "Download ZIP" button on the sidebar.***
+* Click the "Download ZIP" button near the top of the page.***
 * Unzip it.
 * Visit "chrome://extensions"
+* Click the checkbox "Developer Mode" on the top
-* Click "load unpacked extension"
+* Click "Load unpacked extension"
 * Browse to the unzipped file then press "Open"
 * You're done!
 (Note that you will not get updates this way, you will need to manually update)
 * NOTE***: This project now uses a submodule "web-server-chrome" (https://github.com/kzahel/web-server-chrome) so you probably have to download that project separately and put it in the "js" folder. (you may need to rename folder from "web-server-chrome-master" to "web-server-chrome")